 Who can get the Brazilian Butt Lift?

-Well, as you already know – the Brazilian Butt Lift involves transferring fat from other areas of your body to your butt.
+Well, as you already know – the Brazilian Butt Lift surgery involves transferring fat from other areas of your body to your butt.
 Which means, you actually need to have some spare fat on your body.

 Every Brazilian Butt Lift case is different, but the average amount of fat needed for each buttock is around 250 to 350 cubic centimeters (cc) of pure fat.
 So, for both sides, you’re going to need about 700 cc – or around half a pound of fat.

 Women without much body fat – say, size 2 or size 4 women – are more suited to butt implants since they won’t be able to spare that much fat.
+Especially since some doctors say you should be around 20 pounds over your ideal weight to get enough fat for your booty.

-But if you have extra fat lying around on other parts of your body – the Brazilian Butt Lift is ideal since it both removes fat off parts you don’t want fat on and puts more fat where you want fat.
+So if you have extra fat lying around on other parts of your body – the Brazilian Butt Lift is ideal since it both removes fat off parts you don’t want fat on and puts more fat where you want fat.

 Women who are overweight or wear above a size 8 dress size is the ideal candidate for the Brazilian But Lift.
 In fact, this is a great procedure if you have extra fat on your body since it functions as a two-in-one liposuction plus butt enhancement surgery.